Promoting work–life balance

 Childcare leave for male employees

 We have set a KPI to maintain our standard of 100% of eligible male employees taking childcare leave.
-We are working to change the mindset and behavior of all executives and employees by providing five paid business days of childcare leave and by having managers encourage male employees to take childcare leave when a child is born.
+We are working to change the mindset and behavior of all executives and employees by providing five paid business days of childcare leave and by having managers check their male staff’s awareness and intention to take childcare leave when a child is born.

 Since July 2019, the presidents of Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, Mizuho Securities, and Mizuho Research & Technologies have participated in the Declaration for 100% Paternity Leave by Men of Work-Life Balance Co., Ltd.